Lesson #1 - Effective goal setting. It’s not all about the result

 The first set of goals that the teams set focus on breaking the end result down into manageable actions.
 Instead of simply having OUTCOME goals (often mistakenly called KPI’s in the business world), the teams make a great effort to set PROCESS goals.
 These process goals identify the specific behavioural, attitudinal and tactical goals that the team need to focus on day by day.
 The process goals are the ingredients and recipe that the team believe provide the best chance of success.
 They know that if they focus day by day on getting the right ingredients in place and using the right recipe, then they’re maximising the chances of producing a successful result.

 This allows the team to really focus on things that they’re really in 100% control of, day by day, which builds the confidence of the team to act with conviction and also makes sure everyone understands the required approach and is “on the same page” mentally.

 Too often we see these levels of goals missing in organisations.
-There are wild assumptions that because everyone knows the critical KPI’s and delivery dates, everyone will be working effectively together to deliver the right process.
+There are wild assumptions that because everyone knows the critical targets/outcome goals and delivery dates, everyone will be working effectively together to deliver the right process.
 However, as always, assumptions are dangerous and in reality, left to their own devices most teams will not deliver a united approach in terms of ingredients and recipe, so the time needs to be taken to set the expectations out very clearly of how to get to where you want to end up.

 This is the dream result.
 The absolute peak performance that could be achieved if everyone delivers 100% performance and the ultimate performance is delivered.
 This is very much an aspirational goal and is driven by the question, “if we all work together as effectively as possible, what would the result be – no preconceptions, what would we be capable of delivering?”